 Here are some notes about the ingredients used.
 For quantities and instructions, see the recipe card below.

 - Unsalted butter- Make sure the butter is softened so it's easy to mix.
 Pull it and the cream cheese out of the refrigerator an hour before you start making the frosting.
 The butter should still be cool to the touch but easy to dent with your finger while applying gentle pressure.
 If the butter is too warm and melty, your frosting will be greasy.
+If you're out of butter, try this cream cheese frosting without butter!

 - Cream cheese- Use softened, full fat cream cheese to make the frosting extra creamy.
 Use cream cheese in block form, not from a tub.
 Cream cheese from a tub will be too runny.